railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

 Finished Product Manufacturing
 ++++++++++++++++++++++++++++++

-Having manufactured the intermediate product CPU_GEN, OpenERP automatically proposes the manufacturing of the computer PC2 using the order created earlier.
+Having manufactured the intermediate product LP-Kit, OpenERP automatically proposes the manufacturing of the computer LAP-CUS using the order created earlier.
 Return to the Manufacturing Orders menu and look at the orders Ready to Produce through  :menuselection:`Manufacturing --> Manufacturing --> Manufacturing Orders`.

-You will find computer PC2 which has been sold to the customer (source document SO007), as shown in the figure hereafter.
+You will find LAP-CUS which has been sold to the customer (source document SO010), as shown in the figure hereafter.

 .. figure:: images/mrp_production_list_end_new.png
-    :scale: 75
+    :scale: 60
     :align: center

-    *Completed Production for PC2*
+    *Completed Production for LAP-CUS*

 Now that the production has been completed, the product sold to the customer has been manufactured and the raw materials have been consumed and taken out of stock.